Beruzi/Galaga/README.md

 ###### Notes
 I'll be taking some general notes for myself in this space, so just ignore.
-Towards the end of the project I'll post my journal of notes I'll be taking alongside of development.
+Towards the end of the project I'll post the actual set of notes I've been taking alongside development.
+This will cover some things I'ver learned about using SDL2, general game development, CPP stuff, and more.